A pencil. That’s all you need.

-It can be any pencil – drawing pencils, color pencils or the old yellow #2.
-Grab what you got and draw.
+It can be any pencil – drawing pencils, colored pencils, or the old yellow #2.
+So grab what you got and draw.

 The mere act of drawing opens up an entire universe of possibilities.
 With a pencil and a sheet of paper, you can create anything.
 The world is yours.
-If you can see it or imagine it you can draw it.
+If you can see it or imagine it, you can draw it.
 And it doesn’t even matter if you are good at drawing at first.
-The important thing is to start and start simple.
-And nothing is more simple than pencil and paper.
+The important thing is to start and start.
+And nothing is more simple than a pencil and paper.

 A #2 pencil and a dream can take you anywhere.